Sunday, April 9, 2006

 6. Read the entire Dolorous Passion according to the visions of Blessed Anne Catherine Emerich

 7. It is a requirement to fast on Good Friday, but if your health allows, fast also during the day on Holy Saturday and at night on Holy Thursday.
-Lent was traditionally 40 days of fasting.
-Good Friday also was in form times a day of black fasting - no food at all allowed.
-Try this if you can do so.
+Lent was traditionally 40 days of fasting and 46 days of abstinence.
+Good Friday also was, in former times, a day of the strictest fasting, and the faithful were encouraged to eat nothing at all on Good Friday, if possible.
 See: Fasting Rules

 8. Pray for the catechumens who will be received into the Church this week and receive the Sacraments.
 And pray for any public sinners who are reconciled